 Course Advisory: SCC minimum English standard.
-Individualized beginning typing course taught on the microcomputer.
-Touch typing is developed on the alphabet, punctuation, symbols, the top row of numbers and the ten-key pad.
-Units of study include composition at the keyboard, correspondence, manuscripts and skill building.
-Speed will be built to a minimum of 35 words per minute.
+An individualized beginning keyboarding course taught on the microcomputer.
+Touch typing is developed on the alphabet, punctuation, symbols, and top row number keys.
+Speed will be built to a minimum of 30 words per minute.
+Units of study include production of documents such as correspondence, memos, reports, and tables in standard formats.
 This is an open entry/open exit course.
 May be repeated to a maximum of 3 units, including initial enrollment.
 Three hours lecture, two hours lab.